gomezabajo/MuTChatbots/README.md

 /models/*Chatbot*/mutants Mutants generated for each of the mutation operators specified in the Wodel program.

-/evaluation/chatbots Botium automatic and by hand test suites for each chatbot where it corresponds.
+/evaluation/chatbots Botium automatic and by hand test suites and rasa-test link for each chatbot where it corresponds.
 Screen captures of the executions.
 Txt files for single MuT results.

 /evaluation/results Wodel-Test data file MuT results for each chatbot.
 Overall MuT results.